Yes. Frequently Asked Questions (FAQs) for the Fast Food Industry will be coming soon.

 Q: How does the minimum wage increase affect pay for spread of hours and call-in pay and overtime?

-A: The increases in the minimum wage rate will increase all of those rates.
+A: The 12/31/15 increase in the minimum wage rate will increase all of those rates.
 Spread of hours and call-in pay will increase by the same amount as the minimum wage because such pay requires additional hours to be paid at the minimum wage rate.
 For overtime, which requires a 50% premium after 40 hours, the overtime pay will increase along with the minimum wage.

 Q: How does the minimum wage increase affect credits for meals and lodging I provide to employees?